'I was trying to carry on like nothing had happened'

 As his Curzon team prepare for an FA Cup third qualifying round tie at home to Cleethorpes Town on Saturday, Cunningham, 41, talks about how the harrowing experience prompted him to raise awareness around men's mental health.

 "I'm certainly no counsellor or specialist," he says.
-"If by telling my story helps make just one per cent difference to somebody's life, I'd rather help."
+"If by telling my story it helps make just 1% difference to somebody's life, I'd rather help."

 - Footballer Riley opens up on losing his son at birth